Erfaricy/Scenario.js/README.md

 ```

 ## Usage
-Within Mixpanel's init method, there is a loaded parameter that can wait until Mixpanels library has been initialized.
-To use Scenario in the initialization, please update the tail end of your mixpanel library with:
+In order to wait until Mixpanel's library is loaded, we will utilized .init({'loaded':}).
+To make sure that your Scenario function calls are run after Mixpanel loads, please update the tail end of your mixpanel library with:
 ```javascript
 mixpanel.init('<YOUR_PROJ_TOKEN>',{'loaded' : function() {
   var test = new Scenario({